 Zabka slapped his knee and laughed along with Bob.
-After composing himself, he said “But seriously, we need to think this through.
-The others in the house are Satan, someone Satan knows, and Jimmy the Italian — a stoner, probably another stoner, and a short guy who’s prematurely-balding and talks like he’s been kicked in the nuts.
-Something tells me their contributions ain’t gonna be shit.”
+“But seriously, think this through.
+The others in the house are Satan, someone Satan knows, and Jimmy Kuntz — so, a stoner, probably another stoner, and a short guy who’s prematurely-balding and talks like he’s been kicked in the nuts.
+Something tells me they won’t be chipping-in.”

 “Yeah, they’re completely useless,” Bob agreed.
 “No way they’re putting any points on the scoreboard.”

 Zabka nodded his head.
 “Yep, so that just leaves me — the lone wolf.
 I’m gonna get more tang than a Space Shuttle mission!”